TonyXiang8787/pybuild-header-dependency/README.md

 # Why this project?

+Are you developing a Python project with C/C++ extensions?
+You are likely to have some dependencies on C/C++ libraries.
+Managing C/C++ dependencies can be tricky in this case because `setuptools`, the standard build system for Python extension module, does not have a proper package management for C/C++ libraries.

+In many cases, your C/C++ dependencies are header-only libraries.
+You need to then tell `setuptools` the path to the needed header files.
+Some header-only libraries, e.g. [`pybind11`](https://github.com/pybind/pybind11), are directly installable from PyPI and you can resolve the header location by calling the function `get_include`.
+This is however not universally applicable for all header-only libraries.

+This project is a helper package aiming to facilitate the build process by automatically downloading the needed C/C++ header-only libraries and providing a include path to the build system (`setuptools`).

+## Alternatives to this project

+[`pybind11`](https://github.com/pybind/pybind11) also provides a way to build C/C++ extensions using full `cmake` build system.
+In this way, all the C/C++ dependencies can be resolved in `cmake`.
+Please refer to their [documentation](https://pybind11.readthedocs.io/en/stable/compiling.html#building-with-cmake).
+This project, however, aims at the developers using `setuptools` to build the extensions.

 # Installation

 You rarely need to install it manually.
 If you do, you can directly install it from PyPI: